scratchspec/scratchspec.github.io/README.md

 These looks blocks are officially supported in Scratch 3.0:

+TODO

 #### Hidden looks blocks

-These looks blocks exist in Scratch 3.0 but are not actively supported, either being kept for compatibility with projects created in older versions of Scratch or being used internally:
+These looks blocks exist in Scratch 3.0 but are not actively supported or used on their own, either being kept for compatibility with projects created in older versions of Scratch or being used internally:

+TODO

 ### Sound blocks

 These blocks relate to sound, or the playback of audio.
 They play the sound files that a sprite has access to and manipulate the volume and sound effects of a sprite in order to make it stream sounds however is needed.

+TODO

 #### Standard sound blocks

 These sound blocks are officially supported in Scratch 3.0:

+TODO

 #### Hidden sound blocks

-These sound blocks exist in Scratch 3.0 but are not actively supported, either being kept for compatibility with projects created in older versions of Scratch or being used internally:
+These sound blocks exist in Scratch 3.0 but are not actively supported or used on their own, either being kept for compatibility with projects created in older versions of Scratch or being used internally:

+TODO

 ### Events blocks